lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     :name: MLG_portal_tut03_step01a
     :alt: A screenshot of the default results view for the query.

-    The default results view for the query, with heatmap at left and table at right.
+The default results view for the query, with the table at left and the heatmap at right.

 1.5.
+Exclude the object moving on unbound orbits.
+Note that a small fraction of the objects - roughly one in a thousand - have derived eccentricities > 1 meaning those are not bound to the Solar System.
+You can exclude those objects from your analysis by entering ``< 1`` in the box below the table heading ``e``, and hitting the carriage return.

+1.6.
 Create a column of semi-major axis, ``a``.
 In the upper right column of the table panel, click on the icon to add a column (a tall narrow rectangle to the left of a + sign).
-In the pop-up window to "Add a column", set the "Name" to "a", the "Expression" to "q/(1-e)", the "Units" to "AU", and the "Description" to "semi-major axis".
+In the pop-up window to "Add a column", set the "Name" to "a", the "Expression" to "q/(1-e)", the "Units" to "au", and the "Description" to "semi-major axis".
 Click "Add Column", and see the new column appear in the table.

 .. figure:: /_static/MLG_portal_tut03_step01b.png